-Headaches affect millions of Americans each year and it is easy to pop nonprescription pain relievers to get rid of them.
-However, according to Krishna Goli, M.D., a neurologist at Piedmont, this might not be a wise move every time.
+Millions of Americans experience headaches each year, and it is easy to treat them with nonprescription pain relievers.
+However, according to Krishna Goli, M.D., a neurologist at Piedmont, this might not be wise every time.

 Tension headaches